Newgen Unveils NewgenONE, the Comprehensive Digital Transformation Platform for Enterprises

 The low code platform unlocks simple from complex, content-driven business operations

-LONDON, July 19, 2021 /PRNewswire/ -- Newgen Software is excited to unveil the one and only, comprehensive digital transformation platform - NewgenONE - to simplify even the most complex business processes, manage the messiest information, and drive customer engagement based on changing demands.
+SYDNEY, July 20, 2021 /PRNewswire/ -- Newgen Software is excited to unveil the one and only, comprehensive digital transformation platform - NewgenONE - to simplify even the most complex business processes, manage the messiest information, and drive customer engagement based on changing demands.

 Newgen's digital transformation platform, now known as NewgenONE, combines existing process automation, content services, and communication management capabilities.
 The platform enables enterprises to leverage low code to develop and deploy complex, content-driven, and customer-engaging business applications on the cloud.
 NewgenONE provides users with information, while empowering professional IT developers with speed and agility.
 Furthermore, it enables seamless integration of business applications with back-end and third-party systems.